Panama Canal Drought Is Changing Global Shipping Routes

-The Panama Canal relies entirely on freshwater from Gatun Lake and Alajuela Lake to operate its lock system.
+The Panama Canal runs entirely on freshwater from Gatun Lake and Alajuela Lake.
 Each ship transit consumes approximately 52 million gallons of fresh water.
 With rainfall 30% below normal in 2024 and 2025, the canal simply cannot maintain its usual capacity.
+Probably should have led with this — the whole problem is a water shortage, not infrastructure.

-The Panama Canal Authority (ACP) has reduced daily transits from the normal 36-38 ships to just 24 vessels.
-Ships are also facing draft restrictions, meaning they cannot be fully loaded and must lighten cargo to pass through.
+The Panama Canal Authority (ACP) reduced daily transits from the normal 36-38 ships to just 24 vessels.
+Ships also face draft restrictions, meaning they cannot be fully loaded and must lighten cargo to pass through.

 Container lines are making difficult choices.
 Some vessels now take the longer route around Cape Horn, adding 8-10 days to voyages between Asia and the US East Coast.
 Others are diverting to the Suez Canal, despite longer distances for certain trade lanes.